 Where Are the Buy and Sell Signals?

-There is a methodology here.
+Though once again we are not providing a course on auction market theory, there still is a methodology here.
 AD is not a "black box" strategy that simply generates buy and sell signals; and, this methodology reveals more entry possibilities than any signal generating system could.

 If You Read and Follow This Methodology; and, Have Enough Skill in the Market to Prevent Your Own Folly; Then AD Will Show You Outright Where Your Trade Plans Can Work, Where Your Entries Are Good, and Where Your Stops and Targets Can Be